Travel Friendly Cameras

 Most of the Bridge cameras you find today can be classified as “Super Zoom” cameras.

-Super Zoom cameras have lenses that can be zoomed from vast angles to long telephoto focal lengths.
+Super Zoom cameras have lenses that can be zoomed from wide angles to long telephoto focal lengths.

-The lenses of Super Zoom have focal length ranges starting from 20x and going up to 50x or even higher.
+The lenses of Super Zoom have focal length ranges that start from 20x and can go up to 50x or even higher.

 What zoom do I need for travel photography?